 In addition to the priceless benefits of self care, this retreat also offers a $50 giveaway to Nuts.com (courtesy of Cheryl!) with entries given to all participants who write a post on their goals, self-care lessons, etc. Finally, we even have a terrific Facebook group, which offers daily support as we attempt to get better at self care.
-It’s a private group (currently 40+), but all are welcome!
+It’s a private group (currently 50+ members), but all are welcome!

 And Now My Thoughts on Self Care by Saying No

 The Self-Care Retreat takes place in both July and December.
 It’s important to note that I passed on the December edition because saying “No” to joining in then equated to my own self-care at the time.
 So it seems appropriate that this time I’ve decided to join in this time around and share the power of saying “No.”

 Here’s the thing.
 We all know the power of saying “no” in certain instances, we all want to say “no” to all sorts of things from time to time, but, truthfully, most of us don’t say “no” very often.

 Now before I go on, some of you might be thinking, wait a minute, I thought I’m supposed to say “yes” to everything and carpe diem.
 Admittedly, that is a philosophy that I try to follow.
 Live life to the fullest and all that, but a lot of “clutter” can quickly become part of the equation with saying “yes” and I don’t think that’s the true intent of that approach.

 Today I’m going to talk about some of the times that I’ve said “No” during the last few months.
 The results have surprised even me.
 I plan to say “no” more often, not only for my own self care but also to the surprising “betterment” of others when I pull back by saying “no.”